aSoberAvocado/ARK-Ipelago-Evolved-Launcher/README.md

 Open the **Configuration** tab.
 Under Quick Launch, click **"Run start_ase_server."**

-- Wait for the console to finish printing its startup messages before assuming something's wrong.
+- Wait for the console to finish printing its startup messages before assuming something's wrong (this can take a while.. up to 900s if ran from a hard drive.).
 Don't click inside the console window while it's starting.
 - If the console's title bar starts with "Select", it has frozen.
 Press Enter to unfreeze it.

 ### 9. Join the game